Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Results

-The magnitudes are economically meaningful.
-A one-standard-deviation increase in $\hat{P}$ (objective precision) increases callbacks for White women by 1.9 percentage points, exceeding the return to the highest-value r\'{e}sum\'{e} credential in our design.
-Moving from a low-discretion to a high-discretion job, corresponding to roughly a two-standard-deviation shift in $\hat{B} - \hat{P}$, is associated with an increase in the minority callback gap of about 2.4 percentage points, similar in magnitude to the overall callback gaps reported in Table \ref{table:discrim-occ}.
-Re-estimating the decomposition with clustering at the occupation level rather than the job-ad level leaves the standard error on the pooled $\hat{B} - \hat{P}$ estimate unchanged (0.0064), with the $p$-value increasing only from 0.050 to 0.052.
+The magnitudes are large relative to the estimated credential returns.
+A one-standard-deviation increase in $\hat{P}$ (objective precision) raises callbacks for White women by 1.9 percentage points, more than the return to any r\'{e}sum\'{e} credential in our design.
+Moving from a low-discretion to a high-discretion job, corresponding to roughly a two-standard-deviation shift in $\hat{B} - \hat{P}$, is associated with a widening of the pooled non-White-male callback gap of about 2.4 percentage points, similar in magnitude to the overall callback gaps reported in Table \ref{table:discrim-occ}.
+Both figures rest on inference clustered at the job-ad level, an approach that the occupation-level checks below qualify.